 When Do Property Line Disputes Occur?

 Conflicts can occur following some precipitating event that involves identifying the exact property line.
-For instance, a neighbor might install or remove fencing or a retaining wall or a tree might fall during a storm.
+For instance, a neighbour might install or remove fencing or a retaining wall or a tree might fall during a storm.

-In some cases, neighbors get too aggressive with trimming or removing trees or shrubs that aren’t on their property, or they might plant a garden that encroaches on land beyond their own property line.
+In some cases, neighbours get too aggressive with trimming or removing trees or shrubs that aren’t on their property, or they might plant a garden that encroaches on land beyond their own property line.

 What Can You Do to Resolve a Property Line Dispute?

 If those steps are unsuccessful, some owners may try to contact the police or the local government building inspector or bylaw officer.
-However the police typically will not get involved in an argument about property lines unless a criminal act — such as your property being damaged intentionally — has occurred.
+However, the police typically will not get involved in an argument about property lines unless a criminal act — such as your property being damaged intentionally — has occurred.
 Local government officials also typically do not intervene in conflicts regarding private property boundaries unless it involves the contravention of a building or development permit or a municipal bylaw.

 Get Assistance with Property Boundary Conflicts

 If informal negotiations do not resolve the dispute, you may require a real estate lawyer to advise you of your legal rights, present a proposal to your neighbour or if necessary seek the Court’s intervention to help your resolve the dispute.
-Your lawyer can also assist you assemble the evidence you need to deal with factual disagreements.
+Your lawyer can also assist you to assemble the evidence you need to deal with factual disagreements.
 For example, a qualified land surveyor can be retained to provide a report about the location of the property line.

 By working with a lawyer experienced in land ownership issues, you can ensure that you take the appropriate steps to protect your interests.
-To schedule a consultation, please contact McLarty Wolf at 604-688-9542.
+To schedule a consultation, please contact McLarty Wolf Litigation Lawyers at 604-688-9542.